Why plants are important

 The Food and Agricultural Organisation (FAO) designated 2020 as the International Year of Plant Health (IYPH), a momentous opportunity to celebrate the benefits of healthy plants.

-Due to the postponement of some key initiatives caused by the COVID-19 pandemic, the awareness raising year has now been extended until 1 July 2021.
+Due to the postponement of some key initiatives caused by the COVID-19 pandemic, the awareness raising year was extended until 1 July 2021.

 Raising awareness of how, by protecting plant health, we are protecting the benefits plants provide to all of us, to wildlife, the environment and our economy are key objectives of the IYPH.